 During the spare moments of the day, one makes certain to conclude the Chumash of the day's Chitas.
-This includes the last five Aliyos of V'zos Habrocho, as well as Breishis until the end of Shlishi.
+This includes the entire V'zos Habrocho, as well as Breishis until the end of the first Aliyah.

 Simchas Torah and Shabbos Breishis are especially opportune times to strengthen one's commitment to learning Chitas.